-The central hypothesis is that by intelligently integrating currently distinct energy flows (heat, power, gas and biomass) in cities we can balance very large shares of renewables, and consequently obtain substantial reductions in CO2 emissions.
+The central hypothesis is that by intelligently integrating currently distinct energy flows (heat, power, gas and biomass) using grey-box models we can balance very large shares of renewables, and consequently obtain substantial reductions in CO2 emissions.

 Intelligent integration will (for instance) enable lossless 'virtual' storage on a number of different time scales.